-The 53-kilometer long Milford Track begins at Lake Te Anau, which takes in some of the most beautiful scenery of pristine lakes, white glaciers, scenic meadows, suspension bridges, sky-scraping mountain peaks, and enormous valley views.
-Over five days, countless waterfalls will welcome you and will take you to feel the misty breath of Sutherland Falls, New Zealand’s highest waterfall.
+The 53-kilometer-long Milford Track begins at Lake Te Anau, which takes in some of the most beautiful scenery of pristine lakes, white glaciers, scenic meadows, suspension bridges, sky-scraping mountain peaks, and enormous valley views.
+Over five days, countless waterfalls will welcome you and let you feel the misty breath of Sutherland Falls, New Zealand's highest waterfall.

 Standing in awe of the peaks around you and a cup of coffee will leave you feeling all giddy about the world.

-Simple alpine huts or private lodges must be reserved ahead of time so that the trip goes as smoothly as possible.
+Simple alpine huts or private lodges must be reserved beforehand so the trip goes as smoothly as possible.

 Trek to Petra, Jordan

-The most amazing part of the trek is the longest and most exciting one.
-It takes you through some of Jordan’s most exciting and rugged landscapes.
+The incredible part of the trek is the longest and most exciting one.
+It takes you through some of Jordan's most exciting and rugged landscapes.

-You will walk through canyons, gorges, ridges, species of birds, and a variety of plants and see tombs and temples all the way while avoiding a crowd of tourists.
-Leaving the Dana Nature Reserve, you will trek to the edge of the dessert, which is surprisingly rich in flora and fauna.
+You will walk through canyons, gorges, ridges, species of birds, and various plants and see tombs and temples all the way while avoiding a crowd of tourists.
+Leaving the Dana Nature Reserve, you will trek to the edge of the desert, which is surprisingly rich in flora and fauna.

 West Coast Trail, Canada

 The West Coast Trail is a bucket list challenge for everyone.
-Located along Vancouver Island’s wild Pacific Coast, the West Coast Trail is one of the most spectacular and beautiful hikes in Canada.
+Located along Vancouver Island's wild Pacific Coast, the West Coast Trail is one of Canada's most spectacular and beautiful hikes.
 On one side of the trail, there is a dense rainforest with a deep blue ocean on the other.

-The trail is 75 kilometers (46 miles) long, is part of the ancient paths, and was originally designed for trade as a lifesaving trail for ships and sailing ships.
+The trail is 75 kilometers (46 miles) long, is part of the ancient paths, and was initially designed for trade as a lifesaving trail for ships and sailing ships.